What is a Defined Benefit Plan?

 Can a Defined Benefit Plan be amended if my income changes?

 Yes.
 In general, you can amend the plan to increase or decrease the benefit formula.
 By amending the plan it will increase or decrease the annual contributions that need to be made.
 It may be viewed as abusive by the IRS if too many amendments are made.
 As a result, amendments should be infrequent.
+Here is a case study of an attorney who setup a defined benefit plan with the intent to maximize annual contributions in year 1 due to unusually high income and then amend the plan in year 2 to reflect his normal income.

 What happens if I decide I want to retire and stop working prior to my Defined Benefit Plans specified retirement date?